Olivia Chow wins crowded race for mayor of Toronto

 Support failed to coalesce around those challengers - including former police chief Mark Saunders, who received some support from Ontario Premier Doug Ford, and former deputy mayor Ana Bailão, who received a last-minute endorsement from Mr Tory - giving Ms Chow a narrow path to victory.

-She secured about 37% of the vote in Monday's race.
+She received about 37% of the vote in Monday's race.

-With Ms Chow's win, it will be the first time in a decade that a progressive will lead the city and her victory suggests potential future clashes with Mr Ford, the conservative premier who said earlier this month that if she won it would be an "an unmitigated disaster".
+With Ms Chow's win, it will be the first time in a decade that a progressive will lead the city, and her victory suggests potential future clashes with Mr Ford, the conservative premier who said earlier this month that she would be "an unmitigated disaster".

+But on Monday Mr Ford congratulated Ms Chow on Twitter, saying "she has proven her desire and dedication to serving the city".

+"I will work with anyone ready to work with our government to better our city and province," he said.

+These powers include hiring and firing power over senior city staff and - in certain instances - powers to pass bylaws with just one-third support of council.

+She has said she will not use the new powers handed to a number of municipalities in the province.

-She served as a city councillor for downtown Toronto before being elected to parliament in 2006.
+Ms Chow served as a city councillor for downtown Toronto before being elected to federal parliament in 2006.
 She was married to the late federal NDP leader Jack Layton, who died in 2011.

-Ms Chow previously ran for mayor in 2014 but came in third.
+She previously ran for mayor in 2014 but came in third.

 Her campaign in this race focused on Toronto's housing affordability crisis, with promises to build homes on city-owned land and provide more support for renters.